 Lamaze is not just about breathing.
 Lamaze childbirth classes prepare you for a safe, healthy birth by providing the most current, evidence-based information, simplifying birth and helping you navigate the maze of modern maternity care.
 Be wary of classes that spend a lot of time practicing relaxation and breathing and little or no time building your confidence, discussing how to keep things simple or how to have the safe, healthy birth you want in the birth setting you have chosen.

 Breathing: Finding Comfort in Labor

-Conscious breathing (especially slow breathing) reduces heart rate, anxiety, and pain perception.
+Conscious breathing (especially slow breathing) reduces heart rate, anxiety and pain perception.
 It works in part because when breathing becomes a focus, other sensations (such as labor pain) move to the edge of your awareness.

 It may help you to have a visual focus to accompany your conscious breathing.
-You can recall an image with your eyes closed, focus on a picture or special object from home, keep your eyes on your partner, or simply stare at a spot on the wall.
+You can recall an image with your eyes closed, focus on a picture or special object from home, keep your eyes on your support person or simply stare at a spot on the wall.
 You may also find that as labor progresses, faster, shallower breathing—like a dog gently panting—feels better.
 You’ll figure out what works best for you.
 And what works best will probably change as you move through labor.

 Find Your Rhythm

 You’ll be totally focused, but you won’t necessarily look comfortable.
 You’ll look like you’re working very, very hard—which you are.
-When this happens, you’ll know endorphins are working their magic—dulling your pain and helping you ride your contractions intuitively.
+When this happens, you’ll know endorphins are working their magic: Dulling your pain and helping you ride your contractions intuitively.
 You’ll be doing exactly what you need to do.
 You won’t need to be rescued; in fact, the worst thing that could happen to you at this point is to be disturbed or interrupted.
-A healthy dose of encouragement, support, and respect are all you’ll need from your support team.
+A healthy dose of encouragement, support and respect are all you’ll need from your support team.